AwesomeChap/Fastify-React-E-Menu/readme.md

 ## Usage

 * Create a Project on MongoAtlas and thereafter create a clusture.
 Now, click on connect and create a user, then add your ip address next step.
-Now just click on connect your application.
+Now just click on connect your application and use the generated key of mongo database in file where you are connecting to MongoDB.

 * Create .env at root directory and copy paste couple of lines shown below.
 Don't forget to enter your user password you created in previous step in place of `<USER_PASSWORD>`.